HeadLessX/firefox-send-to-player/README.md

 Version 3.0 is a complete rewrite of the extension into a WebExtension, granting compatibility with Firefox 57.

+.xpi file is unsigned - this is just quick try to add VLC (works right now :) ).

 ## Setup XBMC/Kodi
 Under System -> Services:
  * Web Server -> Make sure it's enabled and a password is set